tardis-sn/tardis/docs/development/pr_docs.rst

 4. Go to your fork's *Settings* tab make sure GitHub Pages are building from the *gh-pages* branch.

-5. If everything is okm the documentation preview should be available at ``<your-username>.github.io/tardis``.
+5. If everything is ok, the documentation preview should be available at ``<your-username>.github.io/tardis``.

 6. Remember you will need to rebase ``new-feature-docs`` to ``new-feature`` every time you push changes to ``new-feature``.